Bit-Clouded/Documentation/docs/pillars/operations.md

 ## Reliable Server Launching

+Servers are bootstrapped using only userdata and docker run commands.
+Everything is configured and baked as docker images and brought in as containers.
+Cfn-init is considered completely redundant and produce the following undesirable attributes:

+  - Increased launch time
+  - Decreased launch reliability
+  - Increased moving parts; linux package manager, python and cfn-init
+  - Not truly immutable servers as there's chance each servers are different.

 All autoscaling groups + launch configuration pairs have the appropraite creation and update policy.
 This is to ensure new servers launched have been bootstrapped correctly.
-The cfn-init framework is not installed on the server, but instead pulled in via a docker container.
+In conjunction with unmutated servers and containers the servers can be truly considered immutable.

 ## Future Roadmap